scottrobey/media-pc/README.md

 If you're planning on using your mini PC for gaming get a higher model with a good iGPU, otherwise you can get a good mini PC that would be sufficient for most of what you want to do for around $200-$300

+Where to put the mini PC - next to the main TV you plan to use it from

 ## Operating System - Windows (Linux coming later...)
 Windows 11